sebastian-stubenvoll/dotfiles/README.md

 + Only compile once with pdfTeX
 + Snippets for all sorts of things
 + More snippets, some of which are context aware
-  + For example typing `alpha` will only correct to `\alpha` inside of math environments
+  + For example typing `pi` will only correct to `\pi` inside of math environments
-+ Compiling a texfile opens the pdf in zathura (which aside from being themed to wal colours) also supports automatic refreshes.
++ Compiling a texfile opens the pdf in zathura which (aside from being themed to wal colours) also supports automatic refreshes.
++ Autocompletion through coc on many things – including citation references
 + ...and a bunch of other things!

+This setup intends for citation management to be done through JabRef.
+It is also installed via brew.

+A fair amount of tex features/mappings also translate to markdown files, specifically intended for the creation of presentations in Deckset.
+This even allows you to use your math related tex snippets in MathJax environments!

 ![example_png](https://github.com/sebastian-stubenvoll/dotfiles/blob/main/tex_example.png?raw=true)